Maximum Load (1RM)

 training exercise then there is a way of obtaining an approximate value based

-on a weight and the number of repetitions you can perform to exhaustion for
+on the weight you used and the number of repetitions you can perform before failure for

 - Max Load